NUSGreyhats/lrn2lrn/lessons/rayyan_1_windows/lessonplan.md

 findstr /S /I confidential *.*
 - Search for all files in subdirectories etc. for the word confidential, non-case sensitive

+fc file1.txt file2.txt
+- Compares if 2 files are the same or not, equivalent to 'diff' in Linux

+fciv [-sha1] [FILE]
+- Generates the md5/sha1 checksum of a file
 ```

 Windows Services / Tasks